 Remote Learning With DCMP Accessible Videos

-- Teachers can create Student Accounts through the DCMP dashboard and assign videos to students.
+- Teachers can create Student Accounts through their DCMP dashboard and assign videos to students.
 Each student will have their own username and password.
 Learn how here.

-- Each user can easily set the video accessibility settings to either captions or audio description via Browsing Preferences on the DCMP dashboard, or in the Language/Accessibility options found under the video player.
+- Each user can easily customize the video accessibility settings to either captions or description via Browsing Preferences on the DCMP dashboard, or in the Language/Accessibility options found under the video player.

-- Teachers with at least one student in class who is deaf, hard of hearing, blind, visually impaired, or deaf-blind can register for free membership and use DCMP's streaming library of over 8,000 videos for all class members.
+- Teachers with at least one student in class who is deaf, hard of hearing, blind, visually impaired, or deaf-blind can register for free membership and use DCMP's streaming library of accessible videos for all class members.

 Please share this information with teachers and parents who you feel may benefit from the use of accessible videos while teaching their students remotely.
 If you have any questions, feel free to contact us at email@example.com.